nmnaughton/nmnaughton.github.io/index.md

 Please look around and don't hesitate to contact me if you find anything interesting!

-<sub> cover photo: diffusion-weighted MRI signal from lattice Boltzmann method simulation of Bloch-Torrey equation over simplified geometric model of skeletal muscle. </sub>
+<sub> cover photo: dMRI signal from LBM simulation of Bloch-Torrey equation over simplified model of skeletal muscle. </sub>